 If not for a chance encounter with a famous comedian and animal activist, actress Meghan Markle may never have discovered one of the great loves of her life.
 No, we're not talking about Prince Harry, who recently popped the question to the former "Suits" star, but Bogart, a Labrador/shepherd mix that Markle rescued from an animal shelter.

 The 36-year-old said she was visiting a shelter a few years ago when Ellen DeGeneres and her wife, Portia de Rossi, walked in.

 "Now, I don't know her, but Ellen goes 'Is that your dog?'
 And I said, 'No,' and she's like, 'You have to take that dog.’
 And I said, 'Well, I'm deciding.'
 And she's like, 'Rescue the dog!'"
 Markle told Best Health.
 "It's sort of like if Oprah tells you to do something.
 I'm sitting there holding him and she's like 'Have you thought of a name for him yet?'
 And I said, 'Well, I think I'd name him Bogart,' and she's like 'You're taking the dog home.'"

 Markle took Ellen's advice to heart, adopting Bogart and later a second dog, a beagle named Guy.
-The two pups quickly became frequent stars of the actress' Instagram page.

 Since her courtship with Prince Harry, Markle has been splitting time between the U.K. and her home in Toronto, Canada.
 Her dogs, however, have never been far from her mind.